RespiraWorks/Ventilator/software/controller/README.md

 ## Running on the controller

 To run this you will need at a Nucleo dev board and/or some version of the PCB.
-For various builds of the physical system, please refer to the `system-design` folder in this repository.
+For various builds of the physical system, please refer to the [manufacturing](../../manufacturing) section in this repository.

 Plug in the STM32 to your machine, then ask platformio to list all devices connected.
 You should see a USB serial port corresponding to your device.